You can register to vote if:

 To check if you are registered to vote or for more information, email ero@plymouth.gov.uk or call 01752 304866.

 If you're a student studying away from home, you can register in your home town as well as Plymouth.
-You can vote in both locations for local elections but only in one location for UK and European Parliamentary elections.
+For:

-Register to vote - Crown servants and British Council employees.
+Crown Servants and British Council employees

 If you're a British Citizen and you intend to move abroad to live or work, you may still be able to register to vote at Parliamentary Elections.